calpoly-cia/mixedrealitylab/README.md

-Mixed Reality Lab
+Computing for Interactive Arts
 =================

-Website for the Cal Poly Mixed Reality Lab.
+Website for the Cal Poly CIA minor.